 -Mitch Green, City of Oakland OES

-If you are interested in more information or to request a Bay Area UASI Technical Assistance Program session, please contact Janell Myhre at (415) 353-5244 or firstname.lastname@example.org
+If you are interested in more information or to request a Bay Area UASI Technical Assistance Program session, please contact Bay Area UASI at firstname.lastname@example.org.

 Download the program brochure here